shogidude/pf_endless_treasure/README.md

 * It **does not** read or distribute Paizo text/art beyond the file paths you provide.

 Notes on indexing behavior:
-- Random tab uses cards numbered 21–220 (odd = fronts, even = backs).
+- Random uses item cards 21–220 (odd = fronts, even = backs).
+- Custom follows the same mapping.
+Item numbers 1–100 map to cards: 1 → 21/22, 2 → 23/24, … 100 → 219/220.
+The composer prefers front for Front, and back for back slots; it falls back to the paired side if one is missing.
-- Browser tab indexes 1–220 for section navigation.
+- Browser indexes 1–220 for section navigation.
 If a first card has no trailing number but a matching “2” (e.g., `…Cards2.jpg`) exists, the matching unnumbered file (e.g., `…Cards.jpg`) is treated as card 1.

 ---